ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Basics.md

 The basics are `where`, `order`, `group` and `limit` conditions.
 For joins check out [Joining data](docs://sql-query-builder/select/joining-data).

-Keep in mind that im also aliasing the `people` table inside the `$people` variable for the following examples.
+Keep in mind that i'm also aliasing the `people` table inside the `$people` variable for the following examples.

 ```php
 $people = $h->table('people');